 If you are an educator, we highly recommend checking out the "pinned" comment on our videos!
 Please also share this with students, because we want students to see that we do make mistakes.
 We want students to see how we handle mistakes, and we want students to feel empowered to keep going when they make mistakes too.

-Sometimes, if there is no issue with a video (that we have been made aware of), we will just pin supplemental information or links in our pinned comment.
+If there is no issue with a video (that we have been made aware of), we often pin supplemental information or links in our pinned comment.

 As always, we thank our viewers for helping us grow as edu creators! :)

 Disclosure?
 If we share a tool or website on this page, it's because we like it and find it useful.
 We don't have affiliate links on this blog.
 If we use affiliate links at any point on this blog, we will announce on the individual post.